dsmrreader/dsmr-reader/docs/api.rst

 Enable API
 ^^^^^^^^^^

 The API is disabled by default in the application.
-You may enable it in your configuration or admin settings.
+You may enable it :doc:`in the configuration<configuration>`.

 .. image:: _static/screenshots/admin/apisettings.png
     :target: _static/screenshots/admin/apisettings.png
     :alt: API admin settings

+API key
+^^^^^^^

+A random API key is generated for you by default.
+You can always view or update it :doc:`in the configuration<configuration>`.

 Documentation